Sri Lanka by Local Rail

 Upon arrival in Colombo, we’ll transfer to a charming courtyard restaurant in a former office of architect Geoffrey Bawa for light refreshments.
 Afterwards, you’ll explore his former residence, Colombo Residence No. 11, a masterpiece he renovated over 40 years.
 Wander through the unique space, admiring Bawa’s artistic flair and sophisticated design.

-Next, we’ll visit the Barefoot Fair Trade Store, where you’ll find vibrant handicrafts such as textiles, clothes, and toys.
+Next, we’ll travel by Tuk Tuk to the Barefoot Fair Trade Store, where you’ll find vibrant handicrafts such as textiles, clothes, and toys.
 Founded by artist Barbara Sansoni in the 1960s, Barefoot supports local artisans and offers a chance to purchase unique items while supporting Sri Lanka’s cottage industry.
-Finally, we will visit Independence Square and the tranquil Gangaramaya Temple, an oasis of calm in the bustling city.

 Overnight: Galle Face Hotel, Colombo (B, L, D)